Andalusian elections

 3 min

 MadridThe Andalusian president, Juanma Moreno Bonilla, announced Monday night the dissolution of the Andalusian Parliament and the calling of early elections for May 17.
-This will entail the departure from the Spanish government of the First Vice President and Minister of Finance, María Jesús Montero, to become the PSOE candidate, thus resulting in a change in the national government.
+This will result in the departure from the Spanish government of the First Vice President and Minister of Finance, María Jesús Montero, as she is the Socialist Party (PSOE) candidate, and will therefore lead to a change in the national government.

-Moreno appeared at the San Telmo Palace, asserting that May 17th is the most "ideal" date to encourage participation in elections that have been brought forward slightly, as they were originally scheduled for June at the latest.
+Moreno appeared at the San Telmo Palace and asserted that May 17th is the most "ideal" date to encourage participation in elections that have been brought forward slightly, as they were originally scheduled for June at the latest.
 The Popular Party leader seeks to retain his absolute majority to continue governing the Andalusian Regional Government, which he assumed in 2019 following a historic shift in the political landscape of this traditionally socialist region.
-This is, in fact, the great unknown for Bonilla, since polls do not predict a change of left-wing government at present.
-The question is whether he will be able to continue governing alone or will become dependent on Vox, as has happened to many other PP leaders.
-So far in this election cycle, no regional PP leader has managed to break free from the constraints of the far right, to which the Andalusian leader was already linked in 2016.
+This is, in fact, the great unknown for Bonilla, since polls do not currently predict a change of left-wing government.
+The question is whether he will be able to continue governing alone or whether he will become dependent on Vox, as is the case for many PP leaders.
+So far in this electoral cycle, no baron Popular has achieved its goal of getting rid of the constraint of the far right, to which the Andalusian president was already linked in 2016.

-Now, Moreno Bonilla has decided to call elections right after the Castile and León elections, where the People's Party (PP) gained support and Vox stagnated (despite holding the key to governing).
+Now, Moreno Bonilla has decided to call elections right after the Castile and León elections, in which the People's Party (PP) increased its support and Vox stagnated (despite holding the key to governing).
 With this call, Moreno Bonilla is taking advantage of the positive momentum the PP is riding.
-Furthermore, he has caught his rival, Montero, off guard (the polls are not favorable for her), and the parties to the left of the Socialist Party (PSOE) are divided.
-According to the electoral calendar, there are 20 days to register coalitions, and therefore, that is the time that United Left (IU), Sumar, and Podemos will have, after failing to win seats in the Castile and León parliament, to decide whether to join forces in this election.
-Currently, IU and Sumar are running under the Por Andalucía platform, whose candidate is Antonio Maíllo, while Podemos is running independently.
-In addition, there is another left-wing list: Adelante Andalucía, which is presenting its own candidate with demands for self-government.
+Furthermore, he has caught his rival, Montero, off guard (the polls are not favorable for her); the parties to the left of the Socialist Party (PSOE) are already divided.
+According to the electoral calendar, there are 20 days to register coalitions, and therefore, that is the time that United Left (IU), Sumar, and Podemos will have to decide—after failing to win any seats in the Castile and León parliament—whether to join forces in this election.
+Currently, IU and Sumar are running with the Per Andalucía platform, whose candidate is Antonio Maíllo; while Podemos is running independently.
+In addition, there is another left-wing list, Endavant Andalusia, which is presenting its own candidacy with demands for self-government.

 Changes in the Spanish government